atelierspierrot/internationalization/README.md

         // this is the tag construction used for replacements in strings
-        // by default, "%arg%" will be replacement by the argument "arg" value 'arg_wrapper_mask' => "%%%s%%",
+        // by default, "%arg%" will be replacement by the argument "arg" value
+        // as this will be passed thru a 'sprintf' PHP function, literal percent is written '%%' 'arg_wrapper_mask' => "%%%s%%",
     ));